Best Trade Schools in Montana (2025)

 Montana's economy is driven by agriculture, construction, healthcare, and energy — all industries that need skilled workers.
 Trade schools offer short, hands-on programs to prepare students for high-demand jobs, often in less than two years.
 Whether you're in Billings, Missoula, Great Falls, or rural areas, there are accredited options statewide.

-Many Montana programs partner with local employers and apprenticeships, helping students secure jobs immediately after graduation.
+Many Montana programs partner with local employers and apprenticeships, helping connect students with opportunities after graduation; timelines and outcomes vary by location and job market.

 Best Trade Schools in Montana